25 Small, Interesting Cultural Differences Between France and the USA

 When traveling, you know things are going to be different: different language, different architecture, different food.

-But even if you are prepared for these big differences, there are undoubtedly going to be some things that catch you off guard – that just feel a little surprising or quirky based on what you’re used to.
+But even if you are prepared for these big differences, there are undoubtedly going to be some things that catch you off guard – that just feel a little surprising, or even quirky, based on what you’re used to.

-This list is specifically tailored for Americans coming from The United States – some of these items can also be true in other European countries, so other nationalities may or may not be used to some of the list.
+This list is specifically tailored for Americans coming from the United States – and some of these things can also be true in other European countries, so other nationalities may or may not be as surprised by some of the items on the list.

 With that being said, to help you prepare for your trip to France, here are 25 small things that might surprise you in French culture.